Libraries for Everyone

 All of our branch libraries are fitted with hearing loops.

 We have many events and activities that support Dublin Age Friendly City.
-You can check our Library Events for both children and teens.
+You can check our Library Events.

 Older people may be interested in our book clubs, film clubs, knitting groups, creative writing groups, exhibitions and lectures.
 Check your local library for the range of services and activities provided.

 Coolock Library is now Age Friendly.
 Read our latest blog to get the low-down on what exactly is on offer, this information applies across the board unless otherwise stated.
 This is by no means a definitive guide.

 If you have any mobility problems you might like to use a transit wheelchair.
 You will find these in the following libraries:

 In the past few years we have undertaken a Library Access Improvement Programme to make sure that our branch libraries are accessible and comfortable for everyone.

 These works include: